yodrew/darkroomretreat/manuscript/air.md

 6. measure and cut door baffles wide enough to seal door where there is no vent.
 Add 10 + half the door thickness.
 Length = (46 + door thickness).
 Attach them to door 20- above bottom of door.
 Use masking tape.
 7. if light leaks under the door, cover the threshold with black paper or fabric
 8. if there's a danger of kicking it in, glue pieces of wood, 10 x 428 x 38, to the bottom of the walls.
 Screw them in from the inside with 3 x 15 screws and fender washers.

+{pagebreak}

 ## soundproofing {#soundproofing}

 ### principles {#principles}

-Shelter must [____control exposure____](#normal) _-7_ to pollution.
-Noise is a form of pollution.
-Noise comes from outside from machines, traffic---including boats, trains, and airplanes---construction, music, fireworks, and talking and playing people.
-It comes from inside from machines---refrigerators, fans, water pipes and pumps), people in adjoining spaces, and their music.
 At some point, noise defeats a retreat.
 One must attenuate it somehow, even in remote locations.

+Shelter is the [____normal____](#normal) _-7_ means of controlling exposure to pollution.
+Pollution includes noise.

+Outside, noise comes from machines, traffic---including boats, trains, and airplanes---construction, music, fireworks, and talking and playing people.
+Inside, it comes from machines---refrigerators, fans, water pipes and pumps), people in adjoining spaces, and their music.

 The four principles of soundproofing are:

-1. mass: heavy materials absorb low-frequency (bass) sounds
+1. mass: use heavy materials absorb low-frequency (bass) sounds
-2. absorption: fine fibers absorb high frequencies and prevent echoing in air cavities
+2. absorption: use fine fibers absorb high frequencies and prevent echoing
-3. dampening: using rubbery material to dampen vibration in resonant materials like metal, wood, masonry, glass
+3. dampening: use rubbery material dampens vibration in resonant materials like metal, wood, masonry, glass
 4. decoupling: disconnect structures and airspaces to prevent transmission of sound vibration between them

 [____Soundproofing tutorials____](https://bit.ly/soundproofingtutor) abound online.